Airline electronics ban: What you need to know

 The nine airlines that operate direct flights to the U.S. from those airports are Egyptair, Emirates Airline, Etihad Airways, Kuwait Airways, Qatar Airways, Royal Air Maroc, Royal Jordanian Airlines, Saudi Arabian Airlines and Turkish Airlines.

-U.S. airlines are not affected because none of them fly from the airports in question to the United States, according to U.S. government officials.
+U.S. airlines are not affected because none of them fly from the airports in question to the U.S., according to U.S. government officials.

+Passengers will still be allowed to take electronic devices onto flights departing from the U.S.

 Which devices are banned?